 This fundamental Japanese soup stock only calls for two ingredients, plus water, and is the flavor-packed base for all our favorite miso soup recipes.
 Both bonito flakes and dried kombu are umami-filled, deeply flavorful ingredients, and the final soup stock will amp up any sauce you add it to.

-- 2 quarts (2L) water
+2 quarts (2L) water

-- 1 ounce (30g) dried kombu (see note)
+1 ounce (30g) dried kombu (see notes)

 Combine water and kombu in a medium saucepan.
 Bring to a bare simmer over medium heat.
 Remove from heat and add bonito flakes.
 Let stand for 5 minutes.
 Strain through a fine mesh strainer and discard kombu and bonito, or reserve to make a second, weaker batch of dashi.
 Dashi can be stored in the refrigerator for up to 1 week.

 Kombu and shaved katsuobushi is widely available at Japanese grocers or in the Asian section of most large supermarkets.

 |Amount per serving|

 |Total Fat 0g||0%|

 |Saturated Fat 0g||0%|